Joint venture consolidations in commercial real estate

 INSIGHT ARTICLE |

-While consolidation rules have become more and more complex over time, that calculus changed significantly when the Financial Accounting Standards Board issued Accounting Standards Update (ASU) 2015-02, Consolidation (Topic 810)—Amendments to the Consolidation Analysis.
-This amendment to Accounting Standards Topic 810 (Topic 810), requires builders, developers and other parties to closely evaluate not just majority ownership, but what entities are driving economic and financial performance at every project stage.
-Given the resurgence of development projects, particularly joint ventures structured as limited liability companies (LLCs) or limited partnerships (LPs) where multiple parties are involved, this latest guidance is vital for real estate professionals to understand.
-In this article, we’ll take a quick look at both current and updated accounting rules, and illustrate what stakeholders need to review at major phases of a typical commercial real estate project.
+Consolidation rules under ASC 810, however, have become more complex over time, and builders, developers and other parties are required to closely evaluate not just majority ownership, but what entities are driving economic and financial performance at every project stage.
+It is vital for real estate professionals to understand the accounting rules in order to determine what stakeholders need to review at major phases of a typical commercial real estate project.

-Topic 810 provides guidance and rules to help real estate professionals determine if consolidation of a joint venture is required.
-While the guidance is divided into two consolidation paths – the variable interest entity model and the voting interest model – the first step is to determine if the joint venture is a variable interest entity (VIE).
+ASC 810 provides guidance and rules to help real estate professionals determine if consolidation of a joint venture is required.
+The guidance is divided into two consolidation paths: the variable-interest entity model and the voting-interest model.
+The first step is to determine if the joint venture is a variable-interest entity.
 A joint venture is generally considered a VIE if it meets one or more of the following conditions:

 - The investors do not have sufficient equity at risk for the entity to finance its activities without additional subordinated financial support.

-While these VIE criteria can be met in a variety of ways, a very common way is when one party provides some form of guarantee on behalf the joint venture.
-This may include debt guarantees, performance guarantees or financial return guarantees.
+While these VIE criteria can be met in a variety of ways, a common way is for one party to provide some form of guarantee on behalf the joint venture.
+This may include debt, performance or financial return guarantees.
 These guarantees often don’t lapse upon project completion, since lenders and other interested parties aren’t inclined to lose additional security provided by a guarantee until the real estate project is stabilized and generating sufficient cash flow to fund its commitments.

 If a joint venture is determined to be a VIE, the consolidating entity may change over the life of the project.
 That means a construction or real estate entity must determine the role it plays in the design, operation, investment or financial support of the project.
 For example, an investor may have a large financial stake in a development venture, but no active role in making decisions about design, construction or leasing.
 Conversely, a design-build firm may have little or no financial investment in the engagement, but significant control over key project decisions.